lucasbsegura/typescript-basics/Readme.md

 ## Typescript basics

-- It's a small presentation about the basics of typescript for Track & Trace
+- It's the code used for a small presentation about the basics of typescript for Track & Trace

 ## Notes about Typescript
 - Is a programming language extending javascript